-As we come to the close of 2013, we are thankful for all you do to support our work.
+We are thankful for all you do to support our work.
 Please watch this short overview of our work hosted by Hunter Farrell, Director of Presbyterian World Mission.

 Support your mission co-workers

-World Mission announces new Matching Gift Challenge
+Double the impact of your gift - World Mission announces Matching Gift Challenge

 Hunter Farrell, Director

 Presbyterian World Mission brings God's global family together to heal the wounds of poverty and violence and proclaim God's saving love in Jesus Christ.

 The year 2012 marked the 175thanniversary of international mission by the General Assembly of the Presbyterian Church.
 Over the years, Presbyterian missionaries have planted churches, built hospitals, and started schools on every continent.
 The seeds sown by those missionaries have, in many places, developed into self-sustaining churches and institutions now led by local Christians.
 In fact, more than 94 million Christians around the world now belong to churches that were founded or co-founded by Presbyterian Church (U.S.A) mission workers.
 Read more.